Apply for Financial Aid

 What to Expect After Filing:

-1. Approximately three days after submitting the online FAFSA you will receive a Student Aid Report (SAR) from the processor via email.
-If asked for additional information, update the SAR following the instructions and resubmit the application on-line.
+1. After submitting the online FAFSA you will receive a FAFSA Student Summary from the processor via email.
 If the SAR is complete, carefully review application data for accuracy.
-Correct any errors following correction instructions.
 Be sure The University of Scranton is listed as a college choice.

-3. Most colleges will send an official notification of eligibility, commonly referred to as an award letter, indicating institutional awards and estimates of federal and state aid.
-The University of Scranton notifies accepted applicants beginning the week of January 15 and continuing through the end of April.
+2. Most colleges will send an official notification of eligibility, commonly referred to as an award notification, indicating institutional awards and estimates of federal and state aid.
+The University of Scranton notifies accepted applicants beginning late February and early March.

 • Incoming Transfer Student Informationplus or minus